Skip Navigation

 Alexandria Colonial Tours

-A man in colonial attire holds a lantern and welcomes four casually dressed adults through iron gates to a historic brick building at dusk.
-Signs on either side read “121” and “Park Closed 9 pm to 6 am.”.
+A man in colonial attire holding a lantern welcomes four casually dressed adults at the open gates of a historic brick building at dusk, with a glowing light from the entrance and signs on the gate pillars.

-A smiling man wearing a black-and-white checkered shirt and a white sash gestures with his hand while speaking to a group outdoors, with leafy trees in the background.
+A man wearing a checkered shirt, black neckerchief, and white suspenders smiles and gestures with one arm extended while talking to a group of people outdoors, with green trees in the background.

 01 | 04